-2.1.12 Offset 18h: IDBAR (BAR2) - Index/Data Pair Register Base Address (Optional)
+2.1.12 Offset 18h: BAR2 - Index/Data Pair Register Base Address or Vendor Specific (Optional)

-This register specifies the Index/Data Pair base address.
+If this register is configured as I/O space, then this register specifies the Index/Data Pair base address and is configured as shown in the table below.
 These registers are used to access the memory registers defined in section 3 using I/O based accesses.
-If Index/Data Pair is not supported, then the IDBAR shall be read only 0h.